blongworth/python-oceanography-lesson/_episodes/13-putting-it-all-together.md

 ~~~
 {: .output}

-## Navigating the vast universe of python vizualization tools
+## Navigating the vast landscape of python visualization tools

+There are some amazing plotting packages out there and a rich ecosystem of tools.
+It can be daunting to pick one for your purpose. pyviz.org is one resource that aims to help you figure out what to use.

 "The [PyViz.org](https://pyviz.org/) website is an open platform for helping users decide on the best open-source (OSS) Python data visualization tools for their purposes, with links, overviews, comparisons, and examples."